MystenLabs/sui/doc/move.md

 discussed [earlier](#move-code-organization), a package in Sui is also an object, and must have a unique numeric ID in addition to a unique name, so that it can be identified by the Sui platform.
-For the framework packages this address is is assigned in the manifest file:
+For the framework packages this address is assigned in the manifest file:

 ```
 [addresses]